-New Jersey Gov. Phil Murphy leaving vacation early after death of lieutenant governor
+New Jersey Gov. Phil Murphy leaving Italy vacation early after death of lieutenant governor

-Murphy, a Democrat, will depart Italy Thursday morning and is expected back in New Jersey by the afternoon, spokesperson Mahen Gunaratna said in a phone call.
-He was set to be in the country, where he owns a home, until Aug.
+Murphy, a Democrat, will depart Italy Thursday morning and is expected back in New Jersey that afternoon, spokesperson Mahen Gunaratna said in a phone call.
+He had been set to be in the country, where he owns a home, until Aug.
 13.

 Oliver died after a short stay at Cooperman Barnabas Medical Center in Livingston, New Jersey, for an undisclosed medical issue.
-She had been serving as acting governor when her hospitalization was announced.
+She had been serving as acting governor when her hospitalization was announced Monday.
 She died the next day.

-No cause was given, and her family has asked for privacy.
+No cause was given for her death in a statement from the governor’s office on behalf of Oliver’s family, which asked for privacy.

-Oliver was the first Black woman to hold statewide elected office in New Jersey, winning the vote alongside Murphy in 2017 and again in 2021.
+Oliver, also a Democrat, was the first Black woman to hold statewide elected office in New Jersey, winning the vote alongside Murphy in 2017 and again in 2021.
 She was a well-known figure in state government and made history in 2010 by becoming the first Black woman to lead the state Assembly.

 She also signed several bills while deputizing for Murphy.
 In 2021, she signed a bill that established a pilot program to overhaul the state’s juvenile justice system in four cities and which aimed to reintegrate young people into their communities.
 Another measure she signed in 2021 revived a defunct fund for “urban enterprise zones” aimed at driving economic development in cities through lower sales tax rates.